Why Antibody Tests?

 The COV2G test is a qualitative and semi-quantitative SARS-CoV-2 antibody test that enables clinicians to detect the level of IgG antibodies in a patient’s blood sample and assess relative changes over time.
 The test is more appropriate for later seroconversion.
 With this numerical value, clinicians will have a baseline and be better equipped to track the long-term duration of an individual’s immune response.
 Comparison of numerical results will help determine how the immune response develops in an individual and persists over time.

-The SARS-COV-2 IgG antibody test offers 100% sensitivity† and 99.9% specificity which is critical for detecting the adaptive immune response accurately.
+The SARS-COV-2 IgG antibody test offers 99.9% sensitivity, which is critical for detecting the adaptive immune response accurately.